Pura Besakih Guide: 10 Things I Wish I Knew Before Visiting Bali’s Mother Temple

 History of Besakih Temple

-The first historical record of Pura Besakih dates back to the 8th century AD, when the Indian priest Rsi Markandeya was guided by divine forces to build a temple on the slopes of Mount Agung.
+Pura Besakih’s history dates back to the 8th century when an Indian priest, Rsi Markandeya, was guided to build a shrine on the slopes of Mount Agung.
+Because Agung is Bali’s highest peak, the location was chosen to represent a direct link between the earthly realm and the gods.

-Pura Besakih is absolutely worth visiting—not only because of its spiritual, cultural, and religious significance, but also thanks to its incredible location on the slopes of Mount Agung, which you can admire right behind the temple on a clear day.
+Pura Besakih is absolutely worth visiting, not only because of its spiritual, cultural, and religious significance, but also due to its incredible location on the slopes of Mount Agung, which you can admire right behind the temple on a clear day.

-Since a local guide is included in the ticket price, it’s the perfect opportunity to learn more about Balinese Hinduism as well as the history of the site—its legends, how it developed into a 23-temple complex, and the many special ceremonies held here.
+A local guide is included in the ticket price, and this makes for the perfect opportunity to learn more about Balinese Hinduism as well as the history of the site; its legends, how it developed into a 23-temple complex, and the many special ceremonies held here.

 The temple complex is much larger than most temples you’ll visit in Bali, so going out of your way to see it is worthwhile if you want to experience one of the island’s most important religious highlights.